dnp3/opendnp3-guide/source/building/building-linux.rst

 ===================
-Building on Linux
+Linux Build
 ===================

-The build process on Linux should be very familiar.
+The build process on Linux follows the standard autotools conventions.
+The project does not redistribute the configure script, so you need to run autoreconf as described below.

+**GNU autotools**

+You'll need g++, autoconf, and libtool

+Don't forget to define the ASIO_HOME environment variable.

 The default prefix is set for Ubuntu or Fedora (/usr) so you may need to adjust this for another Linux distribution so that headers and libraries get sent to the right place.